JuliaLogging/ComponentLogging.jl/README.md

 `clogf(f::Function, group::Union{Symbol,NTuple{N,Symbol}}, level::Union{Integer,LogLevel})`

-`clogf` is similar to `clogenabled`: when logging is enabled, it executes the `do`‑block as a zero‑argument function and logs its return value.
+similar to `clogenabled`: when logging is enabled, it executes the `do`‑block as a zero‑argument function and logs its return value.
 When disabled, the block is skipped entirely.

 ```julia
 function compute_sumsq()